 Barbiturate use or abuse for longer than a month by any individual may lead to drug addiction both physically and psychologically.
-Heavy users of barbiturates face dangerous levels of withdrawal symptoms and should only attempt a barbiturate detox under medical supervision.
-Medical detox treatment of barbiturate withdrawal is an extended process and should be monitored closely to avoid neurological problems, or damage to nerve cells, potential physical injuries during convulsions as well as coma or death.
+Heavy users of barbiturates face dangerous levels of withdrawal symptoms and should only attempt a barbiturate detox under supervision.
+Detox treatment of barbiturate withdrawal is an extended process and should be monitored closely to avoid neurological problems, or damage to nerve cells, potential physical injuries during convulsions as well as coma or death.
 Do not attempt to quite using barbiturates “cold turkey” if you are a heavy user of barbiturates have become addicted with a high tolerance.

 Amobarbital is also known on the street as: blue devils, blue velvet, blue heavens, downers